 Some posts are liable to divide opinion – this post may well be one of them.
-Not because I’m going to discuss the merits of Marmite, not because I’m about to express a political opinion, not even because I’m on the verge of venturing a view as to whether GPs should give up doing home visits.
+Not because I’m going to discuss the merits of Marmite, not because I’m about to express a political opinion, not even because I’m on the verge of venturing a view as to whether GPs should cap the number of patients they see on any individual day.
 No, far more contentious than any of these things, this post is about Christmas.

-Well the wait is almost over, and soon the last doors will be opened on a million ‘Sleeps ‘till Santa’ calendars.
+Well the wait is almost over, with the last doors now being opened on a million ‘Sleeps ‘till Santa’ calendars.
 The choice this year has been huge.
-Believe it or not, today you could be opening drawers or pulling back cardboard squares to reveal nail varnish, Play-doh, or the components to build an FM radio.
-My favourite though has to be the ‘Drinks by the Dram’ Calendar, sold on Amazon for six shillings short of £10,500.
+Believe it or not, today you could be opening the final drawer or pulling back the last cardboard square to reveal nail varnish, Play-doh, or the remaining component required to finish building an FM radio.
+My favourite though has to be the ‘Drinks by the Dram’ Calendar, sold on Amazon for a shilling short of £1000.
 Who wouldn’t want to start the day with a 60 year old Glenfarclas to accompany their Coco Pops?
-But don’t worry if you’re a traditionalist, there have still been plenty of calendars out there that retain the true meaning of the holiday season and counting down the days with chocolate impressions of characters from Star Wars has remained an option.
+But don’t worry if you’re a traditionalist, there have still been plenty of calendars out there that retain the true meaning of the holiday season and counting down the days with chocolate impressions of characters from Star Wars has also been an option this year.
 There’s no doubt about it, it’s beginning to look a lot like Winterval.

 As the year draws to an end it’s inevitable perhaps that one looks back at what that year has brought.
-Without doubt it’s not just been me, my friends and colleagues, and my patients who have known sadness and difficulty these past twelve months – it’s been your patients too, those you know and work alongside and, quite possibly, you yourself as well.
-For many the suffering continues still.
-But, regardless of whether or not it’s a bad time for you right now, I’d like, if I may, to take a moment and wish you all, as I do my patients, a very Merry Christmas.
+And if one thing is certain it’s that it’s not just been me, my friends and my patients who have known sadness and difficulty these past twelve months – it’s also been your patients, those you work alongside and, almost certainly, to some degree or another, you yourself.
+And as Christmas approaches for many the suffering still continues.
+Even so, irrespective of whether or not it’s a bad time for you right now, I’d still like to take a moment and wish you a very Merry Christmas.

-When life is characterised by sorrow and despair, the forced jollity of Christmas is frequently unwelcome, few of us are up for a party in such circumstances, regardless of how many amusing Christmas jumpers are on display.
-It has been suggested by some that we should no longer wish others a ‘Merry Christmas’ since to do so risks being insensitive to those who are experiencing difficult times.
-But to suggest as much is to misunderstand Christmas, to consider it nothing more than an excuse for overindulgence as we try to deny the vicissitudes of life.
+When life is characterised by sorrow and despair, the forced jollity of Christmas is, however, frequently unwelcome – few of us are up for a party in such circumstances, regardless of how many amusing Christmas jumpers are on display.
+As a result, it has been suggested by some that we should no longer wish others a ‘Merry Christmas’ since to do so risks being insensitive to those who are experiencing difficult times.
+But to suggest as much is to misunderstand Christmas, to think of it as nothing more than an excuse for overindulgence as we try to deny the vicissitudes of life.
 One of my favourite carols is ‘God rest ye merry, gentleman’ – note the position of the comma.
 For many years I misunderstood this carol, imagining that the words were expressing the hope that God would give a bunch of already merry gentlemen a well earned rest!
-This is not the point at all, as the position of the comma makes clear.
-Whilst rest would undoubtedly be welcome, what is being hoped for here is not that God would organise a couple of days off work for these men of gentle disposition but as yet undisclosed happiness, but rather that he would render them merry.
+This, though, is not the point at all – as the position of the comma makes clear.
+Whilst rest fir many of us would undoubtedly be very welcome just now, what is being hoped for here is not that God would organise a couple of days off for these men of gentle disposition but, as yet, undisclosed happiness.
+Rather the hope is that, no matter how happy the aforementioned chaps currently are, God would render them merry.

-For many though, Christmas is just too busy to be enjoyable.
-Even without the current prevalence of winter illnesses making on call days busier than I can recall them ever having been before, at Christmas there is simply too much that has to be done.
-Some of us, perhaps, long for the Christmases of our childhood, fondly remembered as magical times when we believed in a red suited figure who insisted on bestowing upon us one kindness after another without us doing anything whatsoever to deserve it.
+This though will not be easy.
+For many Christmas is just too busy to be enjoyable.
+Even without the current prevalence of winter illnesses which are making our on call days busier than I can recall them ever having been before, at Christmas there is just too much that has to be done.
+Some of us, perhaps, long for the Christmases of our childhood, fondly remembered as magical times when we believed in a red suited figure who insisted on bestowing upon us one kindness after another without us having to do anything whatsoever to deserve it.
 Now though, as adults, we have lost sight of any transcendence that Christmas once held and, rather than resting in the generosity of one greater than ourselves, find ourselves burdened with a list of a thousand things we must do if we are to be deemed acceptable celebrants of what a consumerist society has made of Christmas.
-Wouldn’t it be lovely if we could experience Christmas, indeed experience life as a whole, as we did when we were little, with that childlike faith that someone other than ourselves would be kind to us and see to it that everything worked out just fine in the end.
+Wouldn’t it be lovely though if we could experience Christmas, indeed experience life as a whole, as we did when we were little, with that childlike faith that someone other than ourselves would be kind to us and see to it that everything turned out just fine in the end.

-Of course it can be tempting to try to distance ourselves from all the pain, and hold on to the lie that it couldn’t happen to us – until of course it does.
-For many it already has.
-In the week before Christmas, do we simply pay lip service to how dreadful it all is before pushing it all to the back of our mind, and continuing on our merry way – unchanged, unmoved, unaffected.
-After all – what’s suffering got to do with Christmas?
+There will be those of us who, over the next few days, will try to shut our eyes to the reality of suffering, endeavouring as we do so to hold on to the lie that it couldn’t happen to us – until, of course, it does.
+And for those of us who do acknowledge that life for many is tough, do we at Christmas simply pay lip service to how dreadful it all is before pushing it to the back of our minds and continuing on our merry way – unchanged, unmoved, unaffected.
+After all, we might think, what’s suffering got to do with Christmas?

 And therein lies the problem with Christmas, or rather the problem with the Christmas that we have created.
 As with life, we struggle to conceive that the realities of hate, pain and suffering sit alongside those of love, joy and peace, that these things, to a greater or lesser extent, are present in all our lives, present indeed, even in ourselves.
-We have marginalised the horror of the Christmas story, preferring the sanitised version that fits better with our over optimistic outlook on life and the over optimistic view we have of who we really are.
-‘It’s all good’ we try to tell ourselves but the truth is rather different – we exist in a world of good and evil.
+We have marginalised the horror of the Christmas story, preferring the sanitised version that fits better with our forever optimistic outlook on life and our overly positive view of who we really are.
+But, though we might say ‘It’s all good’, the reality is it not – the truth is that we live in a world of both good and evil.

 Life can be filled with overwhelming joy.

-And yet, life can be hard, very hard.
+But life can also be hard.
+Often, very hard.
 For some, impossibly hard.

 And for many the sadness is just too much.

-Regardless of whether or not you are somebody who believes the Christmas story, it none the less reflects the reality that this life is a mix of the good and the bad.
+Regardless of whether or not you are somebody who believes the Christmas story, the biblical account does at least reflect the reality that life is a mix of the good and the bad.
 The joy of the birth of Jesus, and the hope that his arrival brought, is mixed with the abject poverty into which he was born, the rejection experienced by his parents and the murder of the innocents at the hands of Herod.
-And, of course, what began in ‘O little town of Bethlehem’ continued to ‘a green hill far away’ where the baby whose birth we celebrate at Christmas, having grown up, suffered the horror of crucifixion.
+And what began in ‘O little town of Bethlehem’ continued on to ‘a green hill far away’ where the baby whose birth we celebrate at Christmas suffered as a grown man the horrors of crucifixion.
 The Roman orator Cicero described crucifixion as ‘a most cruel and disgusting punishment’ and suggested that ‘the very mention of the cross should be far removed not only from a Roman citizen’s body, but from his mind, his eyes, his ears.’
 That is the world we live in, joy and sadness, pleasure and pain – we cannot have one without the other.
-Indeed for me the two are inextricably linked to each other.
-The existence of suffering is, I believe, why we need a redeemer, one who, through the suffering he endured, ensures the suffering that we all still share in will one day come to an end.
+Indeed, for me at least, the two are inextricably linked with the existence of suffering being the reason why we need a redeemer, one who, through the suffering he himself endured, ensures that the suffering that we all still experience will one day come to an end.

 ‘Sorrowful yet always rejoicing’.
 These are words, written by the apostle Paul, that I find helpful to reflect upon.
 We cannot expect to live trouble free lives.
 Hardships and calamities will befall us all and when they do they will bring with them great sorrow.
-Yet despite those hardships, despite the awful suffering, there is, I believe, still hope in Christ and, therefore, a cause for rejoicing.
+Yet despite those hardships, despite the all too awful suffering, there is, I believe, still hope in Christ.
+And it is because of that sure and certain hope that there is still a reason for rejoicing this Christmas.
 Leonard Cohen said it well:

 ‘There’s a lover in the story but the story’s still the same